Alcohol

 Turning Point and their partners will work with anyone who is affected by drugs and alcohol looking for support to make a change.
 There are a variety of person-centred treatment options, and they will support you to find the right option for you.

-Find out more on the substance misuse web page.
+Find out more on the substance use web page.

 For other support visit:

 Whether you're pregnant, trying, or providing support to someone during their pregnancy, it's essential to be aware that the consumption of alcohol during pregnancy carries substantial risks.
-These potential risks include miscarriage, premature birth, low birth weight and the development of Fetal Alcohol Spectrum Disorder (FASD).
-FASD is 100% preventable if the developing fetus isn't exposed to alcohol.
+These potential risks include miscarriage, premature birth, low birth weight and the development of Foetal Alcohol Spectrum Disorder (FASD).
+FASD is 100% preventable if the developing foetus isn't exposed to alcohol.

 Learn more, visit www.drymester.org.uk/suffolk/